Museum of the Moving Image – Astoria, New York

 Museum of the Moving Image, photo by Francis Dzikowski/Esto

-Images courtesy of Museum of the Moving Image
+All images courtesy of the Museum of the Moving Image

 How our readers rate this museum (you can vote)